aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.tables/preferredwidth/from_points/_index.md

 ﻿---
+title: PreferredWidth.from_points method
+linktitle: from_points method
-title: from_points method
+articleTitle: from_points method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "A creation method that returns a new instance that represents a preferred width specified using a number of points."
+description: "PreferredWidth.from_points method.
+A creation method that returns a new instance that represents a preferred width specified using a number of points."
 type: docs
 weight: 60
 url: /python-net/aspose.words.tables/preferredwidth/from_points/